Rehost-Startup/template-react/README.md

 * `setup.js`: This is to fix a known bug in webpack-based hot reloading inside Docker for react.
 This is react-specific fix and other web frameworks do not require it.
 * `Dockerfile`: Simple docker file that installs node dependencies and runs the app.
 * `docker-compose.yml`: Mounts the current directory inside docker container to reflect the local file changes.
-* `rehostapp.yml`: Connects the current directory with remote machine and serve as configuration file Rehost in deployment and hot-reload pipelines.
+* `rehostapp.yml`: Serves as configuration file Rehost in deployment and hot-reload pipelines.

 <p align="right">(<a href="#top">back to top</a>)</p>